Dr Apostolos Pesiridis

 Research and Teaching

-- Computational Fluid Dynamics, one-dimensional modelling of turbomachines, internal combustion, hybrid and fully electric engines, as well as wind turbines.
+- Computational Fluid Dynamics, one-dimensional modelling of turbomachines, internal combustion, hybrid and fully electric engines.

-- Performance testing of turbomachinery and electric motors in both steady and unsteady flow conditions.
+- Performance testing of IC engine, turbomachinery and electric motors in both steady and unsteady flow conditions.

 - Design of experimental test facilities for high-speed turbomachinery and electric motor testing as well as the selection and implementation of instrumentation and data logging and acquisition equipment.